There's a supremely recalcitrant train at Back Bay on the Orange Line, leading to "moderate" delays towards Oak Grove, the MBTA reports.

-The MBTA reports "moderate" delays inbound on the Green Line due to a little trolley that couldn't at Boylston.
+The MBTA reports "moderate" delays on the Green Line inbound due to a deceased trolley at Copley.

 The MBTA reports "minor" delays on the Orange Line due to a train that switched to the tracks to Elysium near Back Bay.